-The Tarot trump for the 25th path of Sagittarius, the Intelligence of Probation, is Art XIV, depicting the Holy Guardian Angel performing a work of transmutation on the soul.
-The full title of the trump is The Daughter of the Reconcilers: the Bringer-forth of Life.
+The Egyptian Tarot of Thelema trump for the 25th path of Sagittarius is Neith XIV.
+The full title of the trump is Daughter of the Reconcilers: Bringer-forth of Life.

-This trump was traditionally titled Temperance.
-It depicted an Angel pouring liquid between blue and red vases.
-In the Tarot of Aleister Crowley and Frieda Harris, the card has been retitled Art.
-It is the art of alchemy that is portrayed here.
+This Tarot trump is traditionally titled Temperance.
+It usually depicts an Angel pouring liquid between blue and red vases, which is often thought to symbolise the art of alchemy, as well as the Holy Guardian Angel of the Western Mystery Tradition.
 The trump corresponds to Sagittarius, the mutable fire sign of the Zodiac.

 That which is Below is like unto that which is Above, and that which is Above corresponds to that which is Below, to accomplish the Miracle of the One Essence.

 Sagittarius and the Flaming Sword

 The esoteric title of the 25th path of Sagittarius is Daughter of the Reconcilers: Bringer-forth of Life.
 Hence, the magical power of the 25th path is the Power of Transmutations.
 The old Tarot of Marseille depicts an Angel pouring liquid between blue and red vases.
 It is not difficult to conclude that the art of alchemy is portrayed there—Sagittarius is after all the mutable fire sign of the Zodiac.
 Neptune or Shiva, principle of the dissolution of Cosmic Cycles, is the governor of the mutable signs.